Dignity of Earth and Sky: Design

+Reception

 When interviewed nearly a year after the dedication, Lamphere said "It's been well-received by the Native community, and by visitors from all over the country.
 My hope over time is it really gets people to think about the beauty of the native cultures."

 In a 2017 column published in the Sioux Falls Argus Leader, Susan Claussen Bunger, instructor of Native American social systems, wrote:

 As is evident through history, humans will ultimately disillusion and betray.
 As is such, I have a new role model who is solid and sturdy.
 She literally owns a spine of steel and reminds me of the injustice in the world, but also of strength, perseverance and survival.
 She signifies people who have prevailed through the centuries.
 She represents all who resist and strive forward.
 She portrays a rallying cry for those who wish to be heard and valued.
 She stands strong and proud, meeting the morning sun and bracing against the nighttime cold.
 She contemplates the world through a poise of conviction and fearlessness.
 Her name is "Dignity".